dhvakr/30DGCP-ChallengeLabs/Track2-DataScience_ML/6_Explore-Machine-Learning-Models-with-ExplainableAI.md

 * Go to the enclosing folder: `training-data-analyst/quests/dei`

-* Open the notebook file > what-if-tool-challenge.ipynb.
+* On left pane Click --> what-if-tool-challenge.ipynb.

-* Download and import the dataset hmda_2017_ny_all-records_labels.
+* `Run each cells` to Download and import the dataset hmda_2017_ny_all-records_labels.

 ### Build and train your models

-> Modify the block 10 as:
+> Train your first model:

 ```python
 model = Sequential()